pypa/distlib/docs/internals.rst

             and 'platlib' paths will be used (in the case where they are different), depending on whether the wheel is for a pure- Python distribution.

+            The ``dry_run`` argument, if ``True``, goes through the motions but doesn't actually install anything.
+The ``executable``, if specified, should be the absolute Unicode pathname of the Python interpreter to be specified in the shebang lines of installed scripts.
+If not specified, the interpreter running the ``install`` method is used.
             """

 In addition to the above, the following attributes can be identified for a